 A decorative piece of paper used to line the inside of your envelopes, so that when guests open the flap, they are greeted with a colorful or printed interior surface that coordinates with your invitation design.

-Shopping for all your invitations in one place can end up saving you money, not to mention give your total paper suite—from save the dates to invitations to thank you cards—a cohesive and beautifully matched look.
+Shopping for all your affordable wedding invitations in one place can end up saving you money, not to mention give your total paper suite—from save the dates to invitations to thank you cards—a cohesive and beautifully matched look.
 By ordering everything from one place (like you can do on Zola), you can save time, stress, and cut down costs on shipping and processing fees.

 As we’ve stated, the more intricate and complex your invitation design is, the more money you will spend.
-If you have your heart set on a certain design element, such as a shimmery metallic cardstock or a custom-embossed monogram, splurge for it but then go very simple for the rest of your design.
+If you have your heart set on a certain design element, such as a shimmery metallic cardstock or a custom-embossed monogram, splurge for it but then go for a simple wedding invitation for the rest of your design.
 Or consider adding one fun embellishment—think gold foil, a colorful grouping of designer stamps, or a pretty ribbon belly band—to get that “wow” factor without having to verge into more costly territory, like letterpress printing or extra-heavy paper.

 Guest lists are chimerical things.
 Sometimes they shrink, but often they grow… and nothing is worse than having to order a whole new batch of invitations, envelopes, response cards, and response card envelopes for just a handful of add-on guests.
 Besides being time-consuming and tedious, this can cost you additional processing and shipping fees—plus some companies require orders in minimum quantities of 50 or 100 cards, so you might have to buy extra invitations you don’t need.
 Order 25 extra invitation sets with your initial order to avoid this extra money and hassle.

 While it might not seem like much in the grand scheme of your wedding invitation budget, shipping costs can really add up—especially if your invitations require you to purchase extra postage beyond the standard first-class letter rate.
-You can lower your postage costs in two ways:
+You can lower your postage costs in two ways: keeping your invitations light and sticking to standard letter sizes.

 The heavier your envelope, the more postage you’ll need to mail it, so opt for lighter- weight paper stock.
 Reducing the number of enclosure cards and embellishments (such as a heavy cardstock backing) can also help reduce your total envelope weight.

-Stick to standard letter sizes to avoid an increase in postage fees
+If you're trying to reduce your wedding invitation budget, stick to standard letter sizes to avoid an increase in postage fees

-5x7 cards (called A7 in stationery terms) are a great option for invitations that feel large and substantial, but can still be mailed with a single stamp.
+5x7 cards (called A7 in stationery terms) are a great option for wedding invitations that feel large and substantial, but can still be mailed with a single stamp.
 Irregular shapes, square envelopes, and anything larger than 5x7 will require extra postage.